notmd/bevy_simple_subsecond_system/readme.md

 ```sh
 readlink -f $(which cc)
 ```
-If this points to either gcc or clang, you're good.
+If this points to `clang`, you're good.
 Otherwise, we'll need to symlink it.
 Read the path returned by the following
 ```
 which cc